E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: EXPERIMENTS

 \subsubsection{Evaluation Metrics}

-For evaluation, we query the maps at ground truth point coordinates.
-We adopt metrics established in \EBS~\cite{EBS_kim2024}, including \IoU and \mIoU for semantic accuracy with extending the Accuracy to $\mathrm{Acc} = \sum_{c=1}^{C} \tpk / \mathbf{Q}$ for joint geometric and semantic evaluation, where $\tpk$ denotes true positives for class $c$ and $\mathbf{Q}$ is the total number of queries.
+For fair comparison, all methods are evaluated on a $0.2\textrm{ m}$ voxelized grid.
+We adopt metrics established in \EBS~\cite{EBS_kim2024}, including per-class \IoU and \mIoU for semantic accuracy with extending the Accuracy to $\mathrm{Acc} = \sum_{c=1}^{C} \tpk / \mathbf{Q}$ for joint geometric and semantic evaluation, where $\tpk$ denotes true positives for class $c$ and $\mathbf{Q}$ is the total number of queries.
 For uncertainty calibration, we employ Brier Score~(\BS$\downarrow$) with normalized $\mathrm{Var}[\hth_m^\psi]$.